emalsafi0z/brc-721/README.md

   * The metadata of the collection can be updated by the `update` inscription
   * The `update` inscription must be minted by the owner of `deploy` inscription and sent to the same address as the `deploy` inscription
   * `update` inscription ID should be larger than the deploy inscription ID

+## FAQ

+### What are the differences between brc-721 and native ordinals NFT?

+BRC-721 is built upon the ordinals protocol.
+Although native ordinals NFT itself can store images, there are significant functional differences between brc-721 and native ordinals NFT:

+* Data storage

+  * Native ordinals NFT stores images for each token, which can lead to high minting fees and occupy a large amount of Bitcoin network space.

+  * BRC-721 only needs to save the image once during deployment, and the mint operation does not require saving the image, which can significantly save minting fees and Bitcoin network space.
+Additionally, brc-721 supports storing images in off-chain services like IPFS, saving Bitcoin space and providing flexible attribute information for each token.

+  * Native ordinals NFT cannot effectively index a Collection, while brc-721 provides a JSON specification similar to brc-20, enabling effective indexing and searching of NFTs within a Collection.

+* BRC protocol compatibility

+  * BRC-721 adopts a protocol format similar to brc-20, defining different functions through JSON content, greatly improving the flexibility of NFTs.
+For example, the reveal function can be implemented through the update operation; the tick field enables effective indexing of NFTs within a Collection.

+* NFT ecosystem compatibility

+  * ERC-721 standard NFTs are more popular in the current market.
+BRC-721 adopts token URI and metadata specifications consistent with ERC-721, enabling quick adaptation to the existing NFT ecosystem.
+Meanwhile, native ordinals do not support traits and other fields, while brc-721 supports defining NFT attributes and rarity information.

+### What are the differences between brc-721 and brc-20?

+* BRC-721 is used for Non-Fungible Tokens (NFT), while brc-20 is used for Fungible Tokens

+* BRC-721 follows the brc-20 specifications, using JSON to define tokens and functions

+* BRC-20 requires minting an inscription before transferring, which is necessary for fungible tokens, but it leads to high transfer costs and increases invalid information on the Bitcoin network.
+BRC-721 takes advantage of the ordinals inscription feature and can complete the transfer directly by sending, significantly reducing costs and decreasing invalid information on the network.

+### What are the differences between brc-721 and brc721.com?

+[brc721.com](https://www.brc721.com/) also proposes a Non-Fungible Token (NFT) solution based on the ordinals protocol, but its protocol is more complex and is not compatible with brc-20.
+BRC-721, on the other hand, is consistent with the brc-20 standard.

+## Contribution

+BRC-721 is an experimental standard that brings non-fungible tokens (NFTs) to the Bitcoin network.
+With this standard, users can create, mint, transfer, and update unique digital assets, enabling a wide range of use cases, such as digital art, collectibles, virtual goods, and more.

+The standard allows for a series of operations that facilitate the management of non-fungible tokens, including deployment, minting, transferring, and updating metadata.
+Each token is assigned a unique identifier, ensuring that each NFT is distinct and cannot be exchanged on a one-to-one basis with another NFT.

+As an experimental standard, BRC-721 invites improvements and modifications to enhance its functionality and adapt it to the growing needs of the NFT ecosystem.